All patterns are delivered automatically as digital downloads. Wide range of sizes and tutorials included.

-It’s been a while since I’ve had a pattern with Knitty so I’m extra excited about this one!
+If you're looking for a basic, free, top-down raglan sweater then this one is for you!
 Pistachio Saffron is my cosy, go-to autumn sweater.
 It’s got a wider relaxed neckline, an oversized, swingy shape and a little bit of colour interest with simple stripes.
 It’s the perfect sweater for trying out some new techniques and would make an excellent first sweater project.
 It’s knit at a fairly loose gauge in my Nua yarn which has a nice drape and softness due to the addition of Yak and Linen.

 The sweater is knit from the top down with raglan shoulder shaping.
 I use a modified version of the raglan to ensure that neck, body and sleeve are all the right size especially as sizes get bigger.
 If you don’t do that you can end up with sleeves that are far too larger for bigger sizes!
 I’ve put a chart together that you can use with the pattern that gives the stitch count at every section for front/back/sleeves.
 I find this really useful as a check for myself along the way.